FelixOnline/v2/content/articles/2012-2-9-netball-3s-prevail-in-icy-conditions.md

 subtitle: >
   Women's team comfortably defeat the University of West London
 date: "2012-02-09 23:09:12 +0000"

 # Attributes from Felix Online V1
 id: "2170"
 old_path: /sport/2170/netball-3s-prevail-in-icy-conditions
 aliases:
  - /sport/2170/netball-3s-prevail-in-icy-conditions
+imported: true
+comments:
+ - We waz robbed that goal should not have been allowed it was offside if the referee had not allowed that goal we could have won

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true